 While stress isn’t a mental health problem in itself, it often leads to depression, anxiety, self-harm and suicide.”
 This article, Is Stress The Silent Killer? has some valuable tips and resources on how to overcome stress and anxiety.

 Internationally-renowned celebrity therapist Marisa Peer states that “depression needn’t be a life sentence.”
-She has helped countless people heal depression and says “No one needs to suffer when there are highly effective solutions available.”
+She has helped countless people overcome depression and says “No one needs to suffer when there are highly effective solutions available.”
 This article explains more…

-How to heal depression?
+How to overcome depression?

 In this article Top 5 Causes And How To Free Yourself From Depression, celebrity therapist Marisa Peer says “I’m often asked why celebrities get depressed when they appear to ‘have it all?